radicand/printable-banners/.github/instructions/base.instructions.md

 ## Principles - Technology

-While we want to leverage the `bun` runtime for its performance benefits, we also want to ensure that the system is not tightly coupled to it.
-The code should be written in a way that allows for easy adaptation to other runtimes or environments if needed.
+We embrace the `bun` ecosystem for its performance and simplicity.
+The system should be built using `bun` as the primary runtime, leveraging its features for package management, testing, and documentation.
+The frontend should be built with React and TypeScript, using `bun`'s capabilities to manage dependencies and build processes.

+The system should be stateless and not rely on any server-side state management.
+All data should be managed client-side, with the ability to export designs as PDFs for printing.

 ## Principles - Testability